 \section{Abstract}

-Effect of spatially nonlocal correlations on the nonequilibrium dynamics of interacting fermions is studied by constructing the nonequilibrium dynamical cluster theory, a cluster generalization of the nonequilibrium dynamical mean-field theory (DMFT).
-The formalism is applied to interaction quenches in the Hubbard model in one and two dimensions, where the result is compared with those in the single-site DMFT, the time-dependent density matrix renormalization group (DMRG), and lattice perturbation theory.
-Both in one and two dimensions the double occupancy quickly thermalizes while the momentum distribution relaxes only on much longer time scales.
-For a two-dimensional square lattice we observe a strongly momentum-dependent evolution of the momentum distribution around the Fermi energy, where the relaxation is much faster near the momenta $(0,\pi)$ and $(\pi,0)$ than near $(\pi/2,\pi/2)$.
-The result is then interpreted as reflecting the momentum-anisotropic quasiparticle lifetime of the marginal Fermi liquid.
+We study the effect of spatially nonlocal correlations on the nonequilibrium dynamics of interacting fermions by constructing the nonequilibrium dynamical cluster theory, a cluster generalization of the nonequilibrium dynamical mean-field theory (DMFT).
+The formalism is applied to interaction quenches in the Hubbard model in one and two dimensions, and the results are compared with data from single-site DMFT, the time-dependent density matrix renormalization group, and lattice perturbation theory.
+Both in one and two dimensions the double occupancy quickly thermalizes, while the momentum distribution relaxes only on much longer time scales.
+For the two-dimensional square lattice we find a strongly momentum-dependent evolution of the momentum distribution around the Fermi energy, with a much faster relaxation near the momenta $(0,\pi)$ and $(\pi,0)$ than near $(\pi/2,\pi/2)$.
+This result is interpreted as reflecting the momentum-anisotropic quasiparticle lifetime of the marginal Fermi liquid.
 The method is further applied to the two-dimensional Hubbard model driven by a dc electric field, where the damping of the Bloch oscillation of the current is found to be less effective than predicted by DMFT and lattice perturbation theory.